 However, if you have no equity in your home they will probably decline you.
 This is because the Bank is always focused on ways to get their money back if you don’t pay.
 If you have a little bit of equity, or no equity in your home, this means the Bank gets zero dollars when your house is sold.
 Therefore, from a Bank’s perspective, accepting a home with no equity for the purposes of collateral is pointless.

 4. What is a Private Lender?

-Within the financial world there is a large range of Private Lenders but for the purposes of this article, I will discuss those associated with Consolidation and/or Home Equity Loans.
-According to Cambridge Dictionary a Private Lender is ” a person or organization that lendsmoney to people who are having difficulty getting loans, usually at a higherrate than a bank would charge.”
+Inside the financial world there is a large range of Private Lenders, but for the purposes of this article I will discuss those associated with Consolidation and/or Home Equity Loans.
+According to the Cambridge Dictionary, a Private Lender is “a person or organization that lends money to people who are having difficulty getting loans, usually at a higher rate than a bank would charge.”

 Private Lenders exist because there is a market for their product since Banks don’t lend to everyone.

 What are they selling?
 “Debt help.”

 Banks and Private Lenders share one thing in common – the goal of making money.
 Banks seek to make money by reducing risk.
 Private Lenders seek to make money by exploiting high-risk financial situations.
 Although the Private Lender sees an opportunity by lending to people deemed high-risk, this doesn’t mean the Private Lender is throwing caution out the door and being risky.